bloominstituteoftechnology/web-module-challenge-prototypes/README.md

 ## Instructions

-See the file `script.js` and complete the different tasks until all of your tests pass.
+Find the file `index.js` and complete the different tasks until all of your tests pass.

 ## Get Started